rob-myers/rob-myers.github.io/docs/plan.md

 ## Plan

-- hull doors are tagged e.g. hull-door-e
+- hull doors are tagged e.g. door-e
 - hull has lifts (tagged iris)
 - finish sub-symbols for geomorph 301
 - use in `PanZoomDemo`